Eliot Ness: 1926–1931

 With corruption of Chicago's law enforcement agents endemic, Ness went through the records of all Prohibition agents to create a reliable team (initially of six, eventually growing to about ten) later known as "The Untouchables."
 Raids against illegal stills and breweries began in March 1931.
-Within six months, Ness's agents had destroyed bootlegging operations worth an estimated $500,000 (almost $9.9 million in 2022) and representing an additional $2 million ($39.5 million in 2022) in lost income for Capone; their raids would ultimately cost Capone in excess of $9 million ($178 million in 2022) in lost revenue.
+Within six months, Ness' agents had destroyed bootlegging operations worth an estimated $500,000 (equivalent to almost $9.9 million in 2022) and representing an additional $2 million ($39.5 million in 2022) in lost income for Capone; their raids ultimately cost Capone in excess of $9 million ($178 million in 2022) in lost revenue.
 The main source of information for the raids was an extensive wiretapping operation.

 In 1931, a member of Al Capone's gang promised Ness that he would receive $2,000 every week ($36,684.27 in 2022) if he ignored their bootlegging activities.
 Ness refused the bribe.
 Failed attempts by members of the Chicago Outfit to bribe or intimidate Ness and his agents inspired Charles Schwarz of the Chicago Daily News to begin calling them "untouchables".
 George Johnson adopted the nickname and promoted it to the press, establishing it as the squad's unofficial title.

 The efforts of Ness and his team inflicted major financial damage on Capone's operations and led to his indictment on 5,000 violations of the Volstead Act in June 1931.
 Federal judge James H. Wilkerson prevented that indictment from coming to trial, instead pursuing the tax evasion case built by George Johnson and Frank Wilson.
 On October 17, 1931, Capone was convicted on three of 22 counts of tax evasion.
 He was sentenced to eleven years in prison and, following a failed appeal, began his sentence in 1932.
 On May 3, 1932, Ness was among the federal agents who took Capone from the Cook County Jail to Dearborn Station, where he boarded the Dixie Flyer to the Atlanta Federal Penitentiary—the only time the two men are known to have met in person.